awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

 ### Downloading Amazon FreeRTOS<a name="download-espressif"></a>

-Clone the `amazon-freertos` repository from [GitHub](https://github.com/aws/amazon-freertos)\.
+Clone or download the `amazon-freertos` repository from [GitHub](https://github.com/aws/amazon-freertos)\.

-In this tutorial, the path to the `amazon-freertos` directory is referred to as `BASE_FOLDER`\.

 **Note**
 The maximum length of a file path on Microsoft Windows is 260 characters\.
 The longest path in the Amazon FreeRTOS download is 122 characters\.
 To accommodate the files in the Amazon FreeRTOS projects, make sure that the path to the `amazon-freertos` directory is fewer than 98 characters long\.
 For example, `C:\Users\Username\Dev\amazon-freertos` works, but `C:\Users\Username\Documents\Development\Projects\amazon-freertos` causes build failures\.
+In this tutorial, the path to the `amazon-freertos` directory is referred to as `BASE_FOLDER`\.

-### Configure Your Project<a name="config-project-espressif"></a>
+### Configure the Amazon FreeRTOS Demo Applications<a name="config-demos"></a>

 1. If you are running macOS or Linux, open a terminal prompt\.
 If you are running Windows, open mingw32\.exe\.

-1. Install Python 2\.7\.10 or later\.
+1. To verify that you have Python 2\.7\.10 or later installed, run python \-\-version\.
+The version installed is displayed\.
+If you do not have Python 2\.7\.10 or later installed, you can install it from the [Python website](https://www.python.org/downloads/)\.

-1. If you are running Windows, use the easy\_install awscli to install the AWS CLI in the mingw32 environment\.
+1. You need the AWS CLI to run AWS IoT commands\.
+If you are running Windows, use the easy\_install awscli to install the AWS CLI in the mingw32 environment\.

-   If you are running macOS or Linux, make sure the AWS CLI is installed on your system\.
-For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.
+   If you are running macOS or Linux, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

-1. Run aws configure and configure the AWS CLI with your AWS Access Key ID, Secret Access Key, and Default region name\.
+1. Run aws configure and configure the AWS CLI with your AWS access key ID, secret access key, and default region name\.
 For more information, see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)\.

-1. Use the following command to install the boto3 Python module:
+1. Use the following command to install the AWS SDK for Python \(boto3\):
-   + On Windows, in the mingw32 environment, use easy\_install boto3
+   + On Windows, in the mingw32 environment, run easy\_install boto3\.
-   + On macOS or Linux, use pip install boto3
+   + On macOS or Linux, run pip install tornado nose \-\-user and then run pip install boto3 \-\-user\.

 Amazon FreeRTOS includes the `SetupAWS.py` script to make it easier to set up your Espressif board to connect to AWS IoT\.
 To configure the the script, open `<BASE_FOLDER>/tools/aws_config_quick_start/configure.json` and set the following attributes: